Nedtheyak/custom-discord-docs/docs/creating-roles-and-permissions.md

 2. **Search up the role and assign it.**

-    We'll be assign this user the `Test Role` we just created/
+    We'll be assign this user the `Test Role` we just created.

     <img src="https://kaydens.ca/user-docs-discord/assets/images/adding_role_to_user.PNG" alt="Adding a new role to a user."/>